 - 15.28 The Finals will be of the A to Z style. - 15.29 All Finals must use a staggered grid start with spacing as 14.11. - 15.30 The Top Qualifier of each class will choose which side of the grid they wish to start from.
 This choice will be used for all subsequent finals of that class. - 15.31 All 'A' finals will run over three legs with the best results of two of the three legs to count.
 In terms of penalties incurred, each leg of the A Final is considered to be a separate race.
 The Veterans Championship is recognised as a 'National type' event and will be allowed three leg 'A' Finals at the discretion of the organiser. - 15.32 Drivers rostrum position for all Finals will be decided by Qualifying position.
-Higher grid position has preference and drivers may claim their due position via. the rostrum referee. - 15.33 There will be no delay allowance at the start of a Final for a driver that is found to be using an incorrect frequency.
+Please enter rostrum in aualification order if possible.
+Higher grid position has preference and drivers may claim their due position via the rostrum referee if needed - 15.33 There will be no delay allowance at the start of a Final for a driver that is found to be using an incorrect frequency.

-16. MARSHALLING REQUIREMENTS
+16 MARSHALLING REQUIREMENTS